Make Mountains in Blender from Heightmaps

 Download a Heightmap

 You will need a heightmap to work with.
 Download Mt Ruapehu and Mt Ngauruhoe Heightmap.png.
 These are two mountains found on a volcanic plateau in the North Island of New Zealand.
 You can make your own heightmaps by opening your favourite photo editor or painting program and using a grayscale palette to draw high areas in lighter shades and low areas with darker shades.
-At the end of this tutorial are links to my tutorials for sourcing heightmaps of the Earth and working with them.

 Add a Grid